h4775346/expansion-management-api/README.md

 ```

 That's it!
 The system will automatically:
-- 📦 Clone the repository with all source code
+- 📦 Clone the repository to a new directory
 - 🏗️ Build and start all services with Docker
 - 🗄️ Set up MySQL and MongoDB
 - 🔄 Run database migrations